 - Any links or login information so that they can join whichever platforms your company uses for internal communication.

 - Their contract and any paperwork that needs reading or signing so that the focus on their first day can be on getting to know people and learning the ropes.

-The last two points in particular are designed to make them feel like part of the organisation already - meaning they will (hopefully) be less likely to ghost you.
+The last two points in particular are designed to make them feel like part of the organization already - meaning they will (hopefully) be less likely to ghost you.